From a Brownfield Site to a Green Future

-Parc Stormy has been redeveloped from a rundown brownfield site into a cluster of Interconnected Renewable Technologies.
-The concept is modelled on developments in Güssing, Austria, where a vibrant local economy has been created using renewable energy, natural resources and re-use of waste products in the local vicinity.
-This concept has been applied here at Parc Stormy.
+Parc Stormy has been redeveloped from a rundown brownfield site to a cluster of interconnected renewable energy technologies.
+The concept is modeled on Güssing, Austria, where a vibrant local economy has been created using renewable energy, natural resources and the re-use of waste materials.

-Shortly after its acquisition in 2007, it was decided to use the site to commercialize a low-carbon technology invented through research at Cardiff University that focuses on converting mineral wastes from power stations and the steel industry into a new generation of low-carbon cement replacement.
+- Shortly after its acquisition in 2007, it was decided to use the site to commercialize a low-carbon technology invented by researchers at Cardiff University that focuses on converting mineral wastes from industry into a new generation of low-carbon cement replacements.

 This cluster of green technologies offers a fantastic opportunity for education in sustainability and low-carbon energy production.
 Cenin Group is attempting to demonstrate that considerable local economic benefit and job creation can be achieved by SMEs simply by embracing collaborative approaches that are commonplace in Mainland Europe.